 The personal kit is worn when any of the crew goes on the beach or boat.
 It is there to make sure the crew are safe in any conditions they face.
 Each crew member has a set of kit so that we can cover the maximum search and rescue area.
 Different parts of kit are used for different circumstances.

-Dry suit: A Northern Diver - black Cortex/red Vortex combination dry suit is used to keep the crew dry on a callout.
+Dry suit: A Hammond Dry Suit is used to keep the crew dry on a callout.
 It has a thick membrane for durability, steel toe boots and latex arm and neck seals.
 The crew carry a waterproof board and pencil in the pocket for writing down any information they may be relayed.

 Lifejackets: A Crewsaver lifejacket is used when the crew are on either of the Lifeboats.
 Each jacket provides buoyancy for the crew at all times for when they enter the water, but can be inflated manually by mouth or pull cord in an emergency.
 Each jacket has a torch, a flare, a knife, a lifeline and a whistle attached.